SiliconLabs/wiseconnect-wifi-bt-sdk/examples/featured/powersave_standby_associated/readme.md

 ## Introduction

-This application demonstrates the process for configuring the RS9116W WiSeConnect EVK in power save profile mode 2, also providing the steps to configure the RS9116W EVK in station mode and initiate a connection to an Access Point.
+This application demonstrates the process for configuring the RS9116W WiSeConnect EVK in power save profile mode 2.

+It provides the steps to configure the RS9116W EVK in station mode and initiate a connection to an Access Point.
 When the module is in deep sleep, it wakes up in periodic intervals based on DTIM or Listen Interval.

 If the UDP data transfer feature is enabled, the application then connects to a remote server to send UDP data in power save mode.